mwbowers/mwbowers.github.io/reference/datagate/datagate-common/input-stream-aggregator.md

 ### void Dispose([bool disposing](https://docs.microsoft.com/en-us/dotnet/api/system.boolean))

-Releases the unmanaged resources used by the InputStreamAggregator and optionally releases the managed resources.
+Releases all resources used by the current instance of the  class.

 ```cs
 void Dispose(bool disposing)